SkoolNotes/Taproot/2020HIST201/KBhHIST201Unit2EssayJack.md

 * power in itself can't be used to gauge international order, but bop inhibits capacity to overthrow intl order A5
 	* Europe's technical superiority turned the balance against historical civilzations A11
 	* every king believes that acting in his self intrest strengthened general peace A6
+	* greed lead to unconcious crimes A10
+	* too many countries Raisoning may lead to countries unrestrained by morality A8
+	* Before the 7 years war, Britian and France still fought even nominally at peace A20
 	* all the colonial powers had, by the eighteenth century, been able to extract some economic profit from their colonies A15
-	* greed lead to unconcious crimes A10

 * Its advantageous to do business instead of doing brute territorialism A12
 	* Britian's aquisition of Calcutta train station was beneficial A21